Job Parameters

 - Optional: when checked makes a parameter optional, meaning it doesn't need to have a default value (it can be left blank).
 If this option is marked for a multiple choice parameter an empty option will be added.
 Note that empty will be passed as the parameter value when using it.

-- Default value: initial value which will be used as the default value when using a Job parameter.
-It is mandatory if the Job parameter is not marked as optional.
+- Default value: initial value which will be used as the default value when using a Parameter.
+It is mandatory if the Parameter is not marked as optional.
 When creating a multiple choice parameter, the first option listed will be automatically set as the default value (the Default value field will not appear).

 For a multiple choice parameter, options can be added by clicking on the add option button